 In any separation particularly when their are children involved, you will feel the pain associated with that and it is normal for the person that left the relationship to find it hard to establish boundaries because you are fearful that your ex will use that against you, when it comes to spending time with your children, so you end up being over accomodating and allowing your ex to control every aspect of your time with your kids, giving them the power over you, therefore rendering yourself worthless.

-I am deeply passionate about what is fair and just and as a therapist I bear witness to some awful separations that leave me with a heavy heart and frustrated because I feel helpless.
+I am deeply passionate about what is fair and just and as a therapist I bare witness to some awful separations that leave me with a heavy heart and frustrated because I feel helpless.
 I am beyond passionate about Conscious Uncoupling/Separating couples who cannot reconnect and see no other options but to divorce, particularly when there are children involved.

 Maybe, because I have lived it myself, both as a child and as a parent.
 I understand that every situation has differences, so let me help you understand.